• Disease Overview

 Acknowledgment

-NORD gratefully acknowledges the VHL Alliance and their Clinical Advisory Council for assistance in the preparation of this report.
+NORD gratefully acknowledges Gioconda Alyea, MD (FMG), MS, National Organization for Rare Disorders and the VHL Alliance and their Clinical Advisory Council for assistance in the preparation of this report.

 Disease Overview

-VHL or von Hippel-Lindau disease is a rare genetic disorder associated with an increased risk of developing certain tumors.
-VHL disease is caused by a deletion or disease-causing variant (mutation) in the VHL gene.
-People who have VHL disease may experience tumors and/or cysts in up to ten parts of the body, including the brain, spine, eyes, kidneys, pancreas, adrenal glands, inner ears, reproductive tract, liver and lung.
-The mean age of onset is 26 years and 97% of people with a VHL gene variant have symptoms by the age of 65.
+Von Hippel-Lindau disease (VHL) is a rare genetic disorder associated with an increased risk of developing certain tumors.
+People who have VHL disease may have tumors and/or cysts in up to ten parts of the body, including the brain, spine, eyes, kidneys, pancreas, adrenal glands, inner ears, reproductive tract, liver and lung.

 Most VHL tumors are benign (not cancerous), but benign VHL tumors can still be very serious.
 As they grow, these tumors and the associated cysts can cause increased pressure on the structure around them.
 This pressure can create symptoms including severe pain or other problems.